Outcomes for graduates

 Medical students are tomorrow’s doctors.
 To meet the standards of Good medical practice, graduates must make the care of patients their first concern.
 They must apply their knowledge and skills in a competent and ethical manner.
 And they must use their ability to provide leadership and to analyse complex and uncertain situations.

-Originally published in Tomorrow’s Doctors in 2009, this document sets out the knowledge, skills and behaviours that new UK medical graduates must be able to show.
+Updated in 2018, this document sets out the knowledge, skills and behaviours that new UK medical graduates must be able to show.

 Inside Outcomes for graduates

-- Appendix 1 – Practical procedures for graduates (open at page 11)
+- Outcomes 1 - Professional values and behaviours (open at page 8)

-- Appendix 2 – Related documents (open at page 16)
+- Outcomes 2 - Professional skills (open at page 14)

 We have also created extra guidance for medical schools, with advice on how to put these requirements into practice.